SMRazaRizvi96/MixedReality-based-drone-controller/README.md

 #### Using the Mixed Reality Controller

-• Place 4 ArUco markers on a flat wall, as shown in the image below.
+• Place 4 ArUco markers on a flat wall, in the order as shown in the image below.

 ![alt text](https://github.com/SMRazaRizvi96/MixedReality-based-drone-controller/blob/master/aruco_markers_detected.png)